A NSW Government website

 Under the NSW Biodiversity Offsets Scheme:

-• landholders who commit to protecting native vegetation and species on their land, by entering Biodiversity Stewardship Agreements, can create and sell ‘biodiversity credits’.
+• landholders who commit to protecting native vegetation and species on their land, by entering biodiversity stewardship agreements, can create and sell ‘biodiversity credits’.

 • developers are required to obtain and retire a certain number and type of biodiversity credits to compensate for their unavoidable impacts on biodiversity.